abyssDS/sfmlWiki/FAQ.md

     ar xv libsndfile.a | cut -f3 -d ' ' | xargs ar rvs libsfml-audio-s-d.a && rm *.o && echo 'done'
     ar xv libsndfile.a | cut -f3 -d ' ' | xargs ar rvs libsfml-audio-s.a && rm *.o && echo 'done'

+## <a name="graphics"/>SFML Graphics

+### <a name="graphics-image-formats"/>What image formats does SFML support?

+SFML can load the following file formats: bmp, dds, jpg, png, tga, psd But keep in mind that not all variants of each format are supported.

+### <a name="graphics-white-rect"/>Why do I get a white rectangle instead of my texture?

+This is due to a premature destruction of the sf::Texture.
+Indeed a sf::Sprite only references the external sf::Texture.
+You have to keep the sf::Texture “alive” as long as the sprite uses it.
+It can also be that you never gave the sprite a texture, hence you need to call `sprite.setTexture()`.

+When your texture is moved from one memory place to another you have to update your sprite with `setTexture()` function).

+### <a name="graphics-image-texture"/>What is the difference between sf::Image and sf::Texture?

+In essence, there is no difference between the 2 data structures.
+The main question you have to ask yourself is not what the difference is, but where the data is stored.

+In the case of sf::Image, the image data is stored in client-side memory, meaning in your system RAM.
+In there it is just an array of bytes (4 per pixel) that make up the image you can see on your screen.

+In the case of sf::Texture, it is also image data, however this data resides in server-side memory, meaning in your graphics RAM next to your GPU.
+This memory is managed completely by OpenGL and the sf::Texture is merely a handle to that block of memory in graphics RAM.
+There are many forms of storage of textures but SFML uses the same layout for sf::Texture as it does for sf::Image namely quad-byte RGBA.

+You can convert freely between sf::Image and sf::Texture, however just keep in mind that the bus bandwidth is limited and doing this too often means you are transferring a lot of data between graphics RAM and system RAM leading to a slowdown of all graphics related operations.

+### <a name="graphics-sprites"/>My FPS count drops when drawing a lot of sprites.

+### <a name="graphics-vsync-framelimit"/>Should I use VSync, window.setFramerateLimit or something else?

+### <a name="graphics-xsprite"/>Should I use one sprite or x sprites to draw x textures?

+### <a name="graphics-bounds"/>What is the difference between LocalBounds and GlobalBounds?

+### <a name="graphics-low-fps"/>My FPS is very low when running my application.

+### <a name="graphics-broken-rendertexture"/>RenderTextures don't work on my computer!

+## <a name="audio"/>SFML Audio

+### <a name="audio-formats"/>What audio formats does SFML support?

+In addition to the formats supported by [libsndfile](http://www.mega-nerd.com/libsndfile/#Features) (wav, flac, aiff, au, raw, paf, svx, nist, voc, ircam, w64, mat4, mat5 pvf, htk, sds, avr, sd2, caf, wve, mpc2k, rf64) the Audio module is also capable of playing ogg files.
+Unfortunatly MP3 is covered by a license from Thompson Multimedia and thus support for it is not included in SFML.
+For more information regarding the MP3 license, see http://www.mp3licensing.com.

+## <a name="network"/>SFML Networking

+### <a name="network-create-network-app"/>How do I create &lt;insert popular application type here&gt;?

+### <a name="network-tcp-vs-udp"/>Should I use TCP or UDP sockets?

+### <a name="network-blocking-non-blocking"/>Should I use blocking or non-blocking sockets?

+### <a name="network-selectors"/>How do selectors work?

+### <a name="network-internet-network"/>I can't connect to the other computer over the internet!

+## <a name="window"/>SFML Window

+### <a name="window-transparent-window"/>How do I make my window transparent?

+### <a name="window-get-frame-time"/>What happened to getFrameTime()?

+## <a name="system"/>SFML System

+### <a name="system-unicode"/>Does SFML support Unicode?

+SFML supports the input and display of international characters, via the UTF-16 encoding.
+Input is provided via sf::Event::TextEntered, and display via sf::String.

+### <a name="system-string-convert"/>How do I convert from sf::String to &lt;type&gt; and vice-versa?

+### <a name="system-threads-crash"/>My program keeps crashing when I use threads!

+### <a name="system-mutex"/>How do I use sf::Mutex?

 ## <a name="programming"/>Programming in General

 ### <a name="prog-raii"/>What is RAII and why does it rock?